AdobeDocs/experience-manager-65.en/help/assets/launch.md

    ![2019-07-22_18-09-49](assets/2019-07-22_18-09-49.png)

-   You will now set up Adobe Analytics variables.
+   Now set up Adobe Analytics variables.

 ### Setting up Adobe Analytics variables {#setting-up-adobe-analytics-variables}

-1. You will now designate one or more Adobe Analytics variables that you want to use to track Dynamic Media Viewers behavior on the web page.
+1. Designate one or more Adobe Analytics variables that you want to use to track Dynamic Media Viewers behavior on the web page.

    It is possible to use any type of variable supported by Adobe Analytics.
-The decision about the variable type (like Custom Traffic [props], Conversion [eVar]) should be driven by specific needs of you Analytics implementation.
+The decision about the variable type (like Custom Traffic [props], Conversion [eVar]) is driven by the specific needs of your Analytics implementation.

    See [Overview of props and eVars](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/evar.html#vars).

-   For the purposes of this documentation, only a Custom Traffic (props) variable will be used because they become available in a Analytics Report within a few minutes after an action occurs on a web page.
+   For the purposes of this documentation, only a Custom Traffic (props) variable will be used because they become available in an Analytics Report within a few minutes after an action occurs on a web page.

-   To enable a new Custom Traffic variable, in Adobe Analytics, on the toolbar, click **[!UICONTROL Admin > Report Suites]**.
+   To enable a new Custom Traffic variable, in Adobe Analytics, in the toolbar, click **[!UICONTROL Admin > Report Suites]**.

-1. On the **[!UICONTROL Report Suite Manager]** page, select the correct report, then on the toolbar, click **[!UICONTROL Edit Settings > Traffic > Traffic Variables]**.
+1. On the **[!UICONTROL Report Suite Manager]** page, select the correct report, then in the toolbar, click **[!UICONTROL Edit Settings > Traffic > Traffic Variables]**.
-1. There, pick up unused variable, give it a descriptive name ( **[!UICONTROL Viewer asset (prop 30)]**) and change combo box to "Enabled" in the Enabled column.
+1. There, pick up an unused variable, give it a descriptive name ( **[!UICONTROL Viewer asset (prop 30)]**) and change combo box to "Enabled" in the Enabled column.

-   The following screenshot is an example of a Custom Traffic variable ( **[!UICONTROL prop30]**) for tracking a asset name used by the viewer:
+   The following screenshot is an example of a Custom Traffic variable ( **[!UICONTROL prop30]**) for tracking an asset name used by the viewer:

    ![image2019-6-26_23-6-59](assets/image2019-6-26_23-6-59.png)